wbnns/zensocial/README.md

 ## About

-Post to Farcaster and X from Telegram with less distraction
+Post to Bluesky, Farcaster and X from Telegram with less distraction

 ## Features

-- Cross-post text content to X and Farcaster simultaneously
+- Cross-post text content to Bluesky, X and Farcaster simultaneously
 - Support for images (automatically uploaded to Imgur for Farcaster)
-- URL embedding in Farcaster posts
+- URL embedding
 - Line break preservation
 - Independent posting (continues if one platform fails)
 - Rate limit handling with exponential backoff